Ben VanSumeren: Professional career

+Philadelphia Eagles

-Despite being projected by several sources as a pick in the 2023 NFL draft, VanSumeren went unselected; afterwards, he was signed by the Philadelphia Eagles as an undrafted free agent, being given a contract that included $130,000 guaranteed.
-He was waived on August 29, and re-signed to the practice squad.
+Despite being projected by several sources as a pick in the 2023 NFL draft, VanSumeren went unselected; afterwards, he was signed by the Philadelphia Eagles as an undrafted free agent, He was waived on August 29, and re-signed to the practice squad.
 Beginning on November 5, 2023, VanSumeren was called up from the practice squad for 3 consecutive weeks with his first game being against the Dallas Cowboys.
 Following this three-game stretch, VanSumeren was signed to the active roster on November 30.
-On December 25, VanSumeren recorded six tackles while playing 36 defensive snaps in a 33-25 victory over the New York Giants.
+On December 25, VanSumeren started and recorded six tackles in a 33-25 victory over the New York Giants.

 2024

 In his second season, VanSumeren began playing his original college position of fullback on offense.
 On November 29, 2024, VanSumeren suffered a season–ending knee injury during practice.
 At the conclusion of the 2024 season, VanSumeren and the Eagles won the Super Bowl.

 In 2024, VanSumeren played in 11 games and started 1 game.
-He played 22 snaps on offense and 213 special teams snaps, though he did not play any snaps on defense.
-VanSumeren recorded 3 special teams tackles and 1 reception for 0 yards.

 2025

-VanSumeren signed a one-year, $1,030,000 contract extension with the Eagles on March 12, 2025.
+VanSumeren signed a one-year contract extension with the Eagles on March 12, 2025.
 After his re-signing, the Eagles changed VanSumeren's position from linebacker to fullback.
 In the team's season-opening game against the Dallas Cowboys, VanSumeren suffered a season-ending patellar tendon tear on the opening kickoff.
 He was placed on injured reserve on September 5.

+Buffalo Bills

+On April 29, 2026, VanSumeren signed a one-year contract with the Buffalo Bills.
+On August 30, he was waived as part of final roster cuts.

+Kansas City Chiefs

+On September 1, 2026, VanSumeren signed with the Kansas City Chiefs practice squad.
+On September 14, he was elevated to the active roster ahead for the Week 1 game.
+On September 16, VanSumeren was signed to the active roster.